 Legacy series RTUs support the Wet Well Module (WWM) by way of the RJ45 interface on the left side of the printed circuit board.
 There were two versions of the WWM (green, older and red, newer).
-The MyDro does not directly support either version of the WWM.
+The MyDro does not directly support either version of the WWM, but does support the optional Safe Module Plus via the RJ45 (RS485/Modbus port).